awalterschulze/recursion-schemes-demo/README.md

-# recursion-schemes-demo
+# recursion schemes demo with derivatives for regular expressions.

-Demo of recursion schemes using derivatives for regular expressions as an example
+Demo of Haskell's recursion schemes using derivatives for regular expressions as an example.